-HOUSTON - The hurricane season is underway, and the Houston SPCA advises residents to prepare now by making a pet care plan.
+HOUSTON - As Hurricane Harvey approaches the Texas Coast, the Houston SPCA advises residents to prepare now by making a pet care plan.

 Creating a pet care plan along with a pet preparedness kit will minimize the chance that a pet is lost or injured and will protect their well-being during a disaster.
 To safeguard pets during a disaster the Houston SPCA recommends the following tips:

 Identification: Ensure the pet wears a collar (with up-to-date information or tag) and/or has a microchip to make it easier to reunite the animal with its owner should they be separated during an emergency.